armujahid/tyk-docs/tyk-docs/content/api-management/oss/tyk-solutions-open-source.md

 Tyk offers many open source products which integrate with the Gateway.
+It is an open source Enterprise API Gateway supporting REST, GraphQL, TCP and gRPC protocols.
 You can use as many or as few as you need to solve your API problems.

+Our commitment to open source also delivers a host of benefits for our users: signup for free with Tyk, receive securely packaged open source packages, getting started guides, access to our community and all of the latest open source information.

+You can sign up for a free trial to test it out [free trial](https://tyk.io/sign-up/).

 Please show your support for the Gateway by clicking the GitHub link, then adding your star.
 {{< github_star_button "TykTechnologies" "tyk" "true" >}}